 You can install multiple engines on the same machine (Shell installation only) which is useful in a dev-prod environment where you do not want to have numerous engines in different environments, and to manage those machines.
 In a multi-tenant environment, users may want to deploy engines for tenants on the same machine, and you can share an engine between tenants.

 You cannot share a multiple engine installation with a single engine installation.

 An engine is used for the following purposes:

-Within the network, you need to allow the engine to access the Cortex XSOAR tenant’s IP address and listening port (TCP 443).
-The engine always initiates the communication to the Cortex XSOAR tenant.
+Within the network, you need to allow the engine to access the Cortex XSOAR server's IP address and listening port (by default, TCP 443).
+The engine always initiates the communication to the server.

 Before configuring an integration to run using multiple engines in a load-balancing group, it is recommended that you test the integration using a single engine in the load-balancing group.

 When you add an engine to a load balancing group, you cannot use that engine separately.
 The engine does not appear in the engines drop-down menu when configuring an integration instance.

 You can Install a Cortex XSOAR Engine on Linux and Windows machines.
 After installing the engine, you can configure and manage engines, including setting a web proxy, adding and removing engines, configuring the number of workers, etc. Before installing, review the system requirements in Install a Cortex XSOAR Engine.

 You need to install Docker before installing an engine.
 If you use the Shell installer, Docker is automatically installed.
 Therefore, we highly recommend using Linux and not Windows to be able to use the Shell Installer which installs all dependencies.